xavierclarkvt/dot/README.md

-# .files
+# Dot

-These are my dotfiles.
-Take anything you want, but at your own risk.

-It mainly targets macOS systems, but it works on at least Ubuntu as well.
+These are my MacOS and Ubuntu dotfiles.
+Forked from [webpro/dotfiles](https://github.com/webpro/dotfiles) - if you want a custom version of this, use his.

 ## Highlights